 Another great Holloway piece.
 I've often heard this cover sited as the all-time best Dragon cover, and you'll get no arguments from me, although it's not my personal favorite (see below).
 One thing I particularly like about this piece is the arrow sticking through the strip of leather armor.
 It reminds me of old Japanese prints, where you see crazy-ass sohei charging through clouds of arrows, half of which are sticking out of their clothes, their armor, their staff, their hair...

 This is the first issue of Dragon Magazine I ever bought, and it remains to this day my favorite piece of Jeff Easley art.
 By a mile.
 If you want to talk about Elmore losing his touch in the 90s, Easley went off the freakin' deep end.
 But when he was good in the 80s, he was very good, and I suspect my choice of this issue as my first such purchase (I had several to choose from) was influenced primarily by the cover.
 (Although the articles inside turned out to be pretty good too.
-I used the article on the Black Death to write an oral report in Social Studies.)
+I used the article on the Black Death to write an oral report for my 7th-grade Social Studies class.)

 OK, here it is.
 My favorite Dragon Magazine cover, and perhaps, just maybe, my favorite fantasy illustration of all time.
 First off, that's another kick-ass dragon.
 And I love the idea of an elf and a halfling teaming up to rob its horde.
 I also like that the elf looks "real," not like some ethereal Faerie Queene.
 But there's just something about the composition that really gets me.
 I'm not sure I can really put it into words.
 So I'll just say thank you, Mr. Holloway, for giving us such a great piece.